zolomart-dev/hiring-exercises/frontend/README.md

 # Overview

-This exercise is to implement the best possible solution to one of the exercises below in the time alloted.
+This exercise is to implement the best possible solution to one of the exercises below in the time allotted.
 We're evaluating your ability to take a set of requirements and spike a holistic solution that demonstrates craftsmanship, thoughtfulness and attention to user experience.
 This is **NOT** a test of how well you know React or ES7+, nor should you try to impress us with overly clever and obtuse solutions.
 If you want to impress us, build something that is beautiful, intuitive and easy to debug/test/extend :smiley: .

 Ideally your solution would have some way to run locally and visualize the results in a browser so we can fully analyze the experience and not just the source code.